cktan/s3pool/Design.md

 SYNTAX: ["GLOB", "bucket", "pattern"]

-This will result in a call to REFRESH if the __list__ file does not exist.

 ### PULL

-If the file is cached AND is unchanged on S3, return it.
+If the file is cached AND is unchanged on S3, return a path to it.
 Otherwise, pull the file from S3.

 Syntax: ["PULL", "bucket-name", "key-name", "key-name-2"]